naps-product-sa/vmc-openshift-install-lab/README.md

 2. VCenter portal access, with a sandbox user account.
 This user has limited access to a folder named **Workloads/sandbox-${guid}**
 3. Wildcard DNS pointing to your bastion with the record: `*.${guid}.dynamic.opentlc.com`

 This lab is designed to work within those constraints to offer participants the opportunity to build experience installing OpenShift 4 in a VMware environment.
 Because our sandbox user has limited permissions, we're not going to be able to use [installer-provisioned infrastructure (IPI)](https://docs.openshift.com/container-platform/4.11/installing/installing_vmc/preparing-to-install-on-vmc.html#installer-provisioned-method-to-install-ocp-on-vmc).
 If we were, we could leverage [these awesome scripts](https://gist.github.com/johnsimcall/69e7e7de04130c59c9bd51adbf9d9a2a) to grant the necessary privileges and then let the OpenShift installer handle pretty much everything else.
-Instead, we're going to leverage [user-provisioned infrastructure (UPI)](https://docs.openshift.com/container-platform/4.11/installing/installing_vmc/installing-vmc-user-infra.html).
-On the bright side, this lab will give you a better understanding of the nuts and bolts of the install, and prepare you for customer environments where granting the permissions required for IPI are not achievable.
+Instead, we're going to use [user-provisioned infrastructure (UPI)](https://docs.openshift.com/container-platform/4.11/installing/installing_vmc/installing-vmc-user-infra.html).
+On the bright side, this lab will give you a better understanding of the nuts and bolts of the install, and prepare you for customer environments where granting the permissions required for IPI is not achievable.

 In order to build our cluster, we're going to setup a few things on the bastion host:
 * A load balancer to route API and Ingress traffic.